Written by Marko Galic

 I have been listening to music since I was seven years old.
-I vividly remember the first song I ever heard, it was “Kad Bi Bio Bijelo Dugme” by Bijelo Dugme.
-It is 70’s prog-rock masterpiece.
+I vividly remember the first song I ever heard: “Kad Bi Bio Bijelo Dugme” by Bijelo Dugme.
+It is a 70’s prog-rock masterpiece.
 From that day, I fell in love with music.
 Do you know what the best thing is about music?
 When you stumble upon something that you have never heard of before; something special done only by that artist.
 Today I will show you five bands that pass as a certain genre, but can be considered “outsiders” of that genre.
 Basically, they are their own sub-genre.
 This list is in no particular order.

 Alestorm is a heavy metal band originally from Perth, Scotland.
 Now you are probably wondering, what is weird about this band?
 Their style of metal is called “pirate metal”.
 Yes, you read that right!
 And yes, it is absolutely amazing.
 Their music is type of music you would expect from Jack Sparrow if he formed heavy metal band.
 Everything they sing about is pirate-themed.
 Sometimes it’s about drinking, sometimes keelhauling.
 They are performing on Warped Tour this year.
 These guys are amazing live.
 Trust me, you will thank me later.